Avoidant/Restrictive Food Intake Disorder (ARFID)

 The weekend is structured as a series of educational lectures with each lecture followed by a Q&A session with a team member from the Duke Center for Eating Disorders.

 In these sessions, we practice what was just discussed in the prior lecture and develop a series of “action items” to implement this new strategy at home.
 Here is an example of the two-day workshop schedule and topics.

 5-Day Immersive Family Program

 Our immersive family program is a comprehensive outpatient treatment program consisting of one, 5-day primary treatment week and post-treatment follow-up offered for Avoidant Restrictive Food Intake Disorder (ARFID).
 The program focuses on helping individuals who are extremely sensitive to their internal and external experience.
 The goal is to help these individuals manage the intensity of that experience without compromising the vividness and richness of what they feel or limiting the breadth of their options.
-Here is a sample schedule of our immersive program for the patient and parents.
-The schedule for adults has slight differences.
+This program will start again in 2019.

 Thank you so much for your understanding and patience as we move toward a better service model and continued education and community support.

 For more information on any of these offerings, please please contact us at 919-668-0398.